TERRA (biology)

 TERRA in biology is an abbreviation for "TElomeric Repeat-containing RNA".
 TERRA is RNA that is transcribed from telomeres — the repeating 6-nucleotide sequences that cap the ends of chromosomes.
 TERRA functions with shelterin to inhibit telomere lengthening by enzyme telomerase.
+However, other studies have shown that under certain conditions TERRA can recruit telomerase to telomeres.

 TERRAs are essential for telomere length and maintenance.
 At least four factors contribute to telomere maintenance: telomerase, shelterin, TERRA and the CST Complex.

 TERRA can also regulate telomere length by increasing euchromatin formation.
 On the other hand, nonsense-mediated decay factor enrichment at telomeres may exist to prevent TERRA inhibition of telomerase.
 TERRA levels vary during the cell cycle, decreasing during S phase, and increasing in the transition from G2 phase to G1 phase.